 Q: I’m new and curious about meditation.
 Which class should I go to first?

 General Program classes are a wonderful opportunity to learn about Buddhist teachings, meditation and practice.
 The range of topics includes Buddhist view, understanding the mind, improving relationships, letting go of anger, understanding karma, and more.
-General program classes meet Tuesday evenings and Sunday afternoons.
+General program classes meet Sunday Mornings and Monday Evenings.
 We also have one or two Saturday courses each month.
 Check our calendar regularly for the latest class offerings and schedule.

 Q: How long are classes?